Do you have a Rottweiler that growls at you? If so, don't worry - you're…

 Our dogs provide all kinds of joy and laughter simply by being themselves, but the dog chasing tail obsession is surely one of the most amusing.
+But the reason your dog is chasing his tail may be no laughing matter.
 So why does it happen?
 Can the behavior lead to something serious?
 Why do dogs chase their tails?

 If you tend to laugh when your dog starts to chase his tail, there’s a good chance he’s responding to the positive response.
 By repetitiously gaining attention during the act, he might use the behavior to gain attention when desired.